Current Jobs

 We participate in community events such as the Times Colonist 10K and Bike to Work Week.

 Staff at EBC headquarters are accessible at all levels.
-Our CEO hosts a monthly coffee klatch to give all staff the opportunity to ask questions of him directly.
+Our CEO hosts a monthly coffee klatch to give all staff the opportunity to ask questions of him directly and engage with their co-workers.

 Community Involvement